Delaware Civil Statute of Limitations Laws

 |Judgments||5 yrs.
 Tit.
 10 §5072|

 Statutes of limitations on civil cases are intended to create general fairness and reliability when it comes to filing lawsuits.
 Plaintiffs are required to decide whether to press a lawsuit or not in a timely matter.
 On the other hand, potential defendants should receive notice that they may have committed some harm against another party, but the limitation means they will not have a legal matter hanging over their head indefinitely.

 Related Resources for Delaware Civil Statute of Limitations Laws:

 You may have a very good legal claim for damages, but if you don’t file your lawsuit within the required statutory limit, it may not matter.
 You can visit FindLaw’s section on Statute of Limitations in Civil Cases for more general information on this topic.

 You think you have a legal claim, but aren't sure how to go about filing your case.
 The first step down the road to recovery for your injuries is making sure you meet the filing deadline.
 Delaware's civil statutes of limitation often depend on the nature of the claim such as slip and fall or medical malpractice.
-To learn more, contact a Delaware injury attorney for claim evaluation at no charge.
+To learn more, contact a Delaware litigation attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.